SICP 1.3.4 Exercises

 This is straightforward, and merely requires an understanding of what the Newton’s method solver requires.
-It is simply the calculation of the function, or rather a procedure that calculates the value of a function.
+It needs the calculation of the function, or rather a procedure that calculates the value of a function.
 This means that the

-cubic procedure must return a procedure.
-A lambda expression that sums the terms of the equation, with all coefficients included, is the answer.
+cubic procedure must return a procedure that takes one argument.
+A lambda expression that sums the terms of the cubic equation, with all coefficients included, is the answer.

 Since the result of